Plugin Boilerplate & Structure

 - Translation files load gracefully when missing

 Once validation passes, the structure is ready for advanced feature integration and distribution.
-Properly organizing your codebase at this stage prevents technical debt and simplifies the transition to Plugin Packaging & Deployment, where standardized archives, dependency management, and repository submission protocols take precedence.
+Properly organizing your codebase at this stage prevents technical debt and simplifies the transition to packaging, where standardized archives, dependency management, and repository submission protocols take precedence.